 Who is Hilltop Farms?

-Hilltop Farms in Willow Springs, NC is a Certified Organic Produce farm now in our seventeenth year of operation.
-We currently have 44 acres of certified cropland that has historically been tobacco farmland since the 1750s.
+Hilltop Farms in Willow Springs, NC is a sustainably grown produce farm now in our eighteenth year of operation.
+We currently have 44 acres of cropland that has historically been tobacco farmland since the 1750s.
 Hilltop Farms emerged out of the family-owned JC Rowland Farm in southern Wake County, and is owned and operated by Fred Miller and his wife, Virginia Rowland Miller, who was born and raised on the land.

 We are dedicated to exploring agricultural alternatives to conventional farming and traditional crops.
 We adhere to strict organic standards and strive to provide the healthiest food possible to our customers, while maintaining and improving the health and sustainability of our soils.
-As Wake County's first and only USDA Certified Organic farm, our long-term goal is to continue to transition conventional farmland into organic acreage as we continue to expand our product range.
+We are Wake County's first and only USDA Certified Organic farm.
+Our long-term goal is to continue to transition conventional farmland into organic acreage as we strive to expand our product range.

 Visit us today to learn more!